wolfpld/tracy/README.md

 Fast navigation in large data set and correlation of zones with what was happening in application may be difficult.
 To ease these issues tracy provides a message log functionality.
 You can send messages (for example, your typical debug output) using the `TracyMessage( text, size )` macro (tracy will allocate memory for message storage).
 Alternatively, use `TracyMessageL( text )` for string literal messages.
 Messages are displayed on a chronological list and in the zone view.

 ![](doc/messages.png)

+#### Memory profiling

+Tracy can monitor memory usage of your application.
+Knowledge about each performed memory allocation enables the following:

+- Memory usage graph (like in massif, but fully interactable).
+- List of active allocations at program exit (leak list).
+- Visualization of memory map.
+- Ability to rewind view of active allocations and memory map to any point of program execution.
+- Information about memory statistics of each zone.

+To mark memory events, use the `TracyAlloc( ptr, size )` and `TracyFree( ptr )` macros.
+Typically you would do that in overloads of `operator new` and `operator delete`.

 #### Lua support